 All notices regarding the Notes will be deemed to be validly given if (a) published in a leading English language daily newspaper of general circulation in London, and (b) if and for so long as the Notes are admitted to trading on and listed on the Official List of Euronext Dublin and if the guidelines of that exchange so require, filed with the Companies Announcements Office of Euronext Dublin.
 It is expected that such publication will be made in the Financial Times in London.
 The Issuer shall also ensure that notices are duly published in a manner which complies with the rules of any stock exchange or other relevant authority on which the Notes are for the time being listed or by which they have been admitted to trading including publication on the website of the relevant stock exchange or relevant authority if required by those rules.
-Any such notice will be deemed to have been given on the date of the first publication or, where required to be published in more than one newspaper, on the date of the first publication in all required newspapers.
+Any such notice will be deemed to have been given on the date of the first publication in all required newspapers.